CPF (Central Provident Fund) is one of the most important assets for retirement planning in Singapore. But it is often under-invested.

 You need to take note that you can only invest up to 10% of your investible savings in the Gold ETF.

 Not all stocks are eligible for CPF investments.
 You can only invest in Singapore stocks using your CPF money.
 To find out which stocks you can buy, go to this link on the SGX website.
 You will get the list of the stocks as shown below.

-Please note, you can only invest up to 35% of your investible savings from your Ordinary Account and no stock is available as a Special Account investment for now.
+As mentioned earlier, you can only invest up to 35% of your investible savings from your Ordinary Account and no stock is available as a Special Account investment for now.

-Using Fixed Deposits & Bonds for your CPF investment
+Using Fixed Deposits & Bonds for your CPF Investment

 There are 4 banks approved by CPF to provide fixed deposit products: